-Each Citus cluster currently includes 22 nodes (total of 44 nodes), and together the clusters have a total of 2,816 cores and 18.7 TB of memory.
-Wei uses 1.5 PB (yes, petabytes) of Azure Premium SSD Managed Disks for the database.
+The Citus clusters include 32 nodes and 22 nodes (total of 54 nodes), and together the clusters have a total of 3,456 cores and 27 TB of memory.
+Wei uses 1.6 PB (yes, petabytes) of Azure Premium SSD Managed Disks for the database.
 And Wei uses another 1.5 PB of Azure blob storage for the staging queue and raw Windows event data.

-Wei and his team began using Postgres and Citus in production and on Azure before Citus was integrated as a built-in feature in Azure Database for PostgreSQL.
+Wei and his team began using Postgres and Citus in production and on Azure before Citus was integrated as a built-in feature in the Azure Database for PostgreSQL managed service.
 As a result, Wei and his team had to manage the Postgres database and the Citus extension by themselves, from the very beginning.

-But the good news is that today, if you’re a new user considering which cloud database to use for Postgres, Microsoft offers a fully-managed database as a service for Postgres.
-And Azure Database for PostgreSQL now includes Citus as a built-in deployment option, called Hyperscale (Citus).
+But the good news is that today, if you’re looking for ways to scale out Postgres in a cloud database, the Azure Database for PostgreSQL managed service now includes Citus as a built-in deployment option, called Hyperscale (Citus).

 In addition to the Citus open source extension to Postgres, Wei also uses several other Postgres extensions.
 For example, he uses ‘postgresql-topn’ to calculate top occurring items in the data; ‘pg_cron’ to schedule database tasks; ‘intarray’ for manipulating null-free integer arrays; and ‘postgresql-hll’, which offers HyperLogLog data structures as a native data type.

 And Wei’s team has upgraded Postgres fairly often, too.
-The “VeniceDB” system launched using Postgres 10; today the production Citus database clusters are running Postgres 11.5; and Wei has begun testing with Postgres 12 and Citus 9.x.
+The “VeniceDB” system launched using Postgres 10; when this post was first published in October 2019, the production Citus database clusters were running Postgres 11.5 and Wei had begun testing with Postgres 12.
+As of an update to this post in April 2021, Wei's 22-node cluster is running Postgres 13.2 and Citus 9.5.4 and Wei’s 32-node cluster is being tested with Postgres 13.2 and the Citus 10 release.
 Says Wei, “I can see and feel the Postgres and Citus improvements over the past two years.”

-“We can support hundreds of concurrent users and more than 6 million queries every day… With Citus, response times for 75 percent of queries are 200 milliseconds or less.”—Min Wei, Principal Engineer at Microsoft
+“We can support hundreds of concurrent users and more than 10 million queries every day… With Citus, response times for 95 percent of queries are less than 1 second across the board.”—Min Wei, Principal Engineer at Microsoft

 By using the Citus extension to Postgres to scale out Postgres, Wei’s team now has the I/O performance they need to ingest the large data sets generated by Windows diagnostic tests and user feedback.
 “My RQV analytics use case is very write-intensive,” says Wei.
 “We ingest 8 to 10 TB of data into our Postgres database every day, and because of regulatory requirements, we delete about an equal amount each day.”